-The third thing is monitoring.
-There are two ways for that: a formal mechanism to monitor the peace process, like an international commission, and an informal monitoring process.
+Many difficult decisions are to be taken, we need to call on international actors to make a stand and permit locals to take a step.
+Third thing is monitoring.
+There are two ways for that: formal mechanism to monitor peace process, like an international commission, but we also need an informal monitoring process.
 Those who have been involved need to make sure to stay involved.
-In Ireland for example, there is an annual visit to Washington DC in March from the Irish and the Northern Irish governments.
-Is everyone doing what he or she should be doing?
+In Ireland for example, there is an annual visit to Washington DC in March of the Irish and the Northern Irish governments.
+Is everyone doing what they should be doing etc.?
 So there is informal monitoring in addition to formal steps.

 We have a new political agreement in Northern Ireland since December 2014, the Stormont House Agreement, which returned to a very formal monitoring model because it was previously found that monitoring and implementation was too weak.
-We lost a few years; we did not have the power we needed for proper implementation.

-Fourth, we had investment and economical support from the EU; the US was also very generous and encouraged the private sector to invest in Northern Ireland.
-Business needs stability and once stability is there they become a powerful civil society voice.
+We lost a few years, we didn't have the power we needed for proper implementation.
+Fourth, we had investment and economical support, by the EU; the US was also very generous and encouraged the private sector to invest in Northern Ireland.
+Business needs stability, and once stability is there, they become a powerful civil society voice.
 If there is backtrack and unrest, business will hate that and leave.
 The international private sector became supporting.

 I would like to make one last point regarding the continuity of the process.
-There is peace and there is process.
+There is peace, and there is process.
 We need to measure both.
-We need to measure the people dying, sectarian attacks, the mere numbers.
+We need to measure the people dying, sectarian attacks; the mere numbers.
 We also have to measure the process.
-We need to look at political organisations: do we have a process and when we need international actors can we call them back in?
-I will finish on this note, with the Stormont House

-Agreement, and how to deal with the legacy of the past.
-The process started in 1994 and in 1998 we had the Good Friday Agreement.
-Now we are still dealing with the legacy of the past; it is a long process.
+We need to look at political organisations: do we have a process, and when we need international actors can we call them back in?
+I will finish on this note, with the Stormont House Agreement, and how to deal with the legacy of the past.
+The process started in 1994, in 1998 we had the Good Friday Agreement, only now are we dealing with the legacy of the past.
+It is a long process.